 Please click here to see the timings of the school day.
 You can find information about the procedures you will need to follow if your child is ill, or if you wish to request a leave of absence for a medical appointment or other reason, here.

 You can find the school uniform list on our website here.
-Children now wear their ‘Active’ uniform into school on PE days (usually two days per week) and their ‘Standard’ uniform on other days.
+Children now wear their ‘Active’ uniform into school on PE days (usually two days per week) and their ‘Standard’ uniform on the other days.
 Certain items need to be purchased direct from our uniform supplier, School Trends; others can be bought in any high street shop.
 Please click here to visit the School Trends website and to place an order.
 Please be aware that deliveries can take a few weeks to arrive at the busiest times of year.
+Our PFA runs regular second-hand uniform sales; please check the school calendar for forthcoming events.

 Our delicious school meals are provided by a company called Independent Catering.
 All the food is cooked on site and there is lots of choice.
 You can find more information and a link to the current menu here.
 Your child will be able to have a school meal from their first day at school – they will simply be asked at registration each morning whether they are having a school meal or a packed lunch, and which menu option they would like to choose.
 School meals are free for all children from Reception to Year 2.
 If your child is in Year 3 or above, you will receive a letter from our catering manager once your child has started school, with information about how to set up a sQuid payment account.
 When you complete your Admission Form, please make sure you tell us if your child has any allergies or dietary requirements.